To qualify for this State-of-the-Science Stroke Nursing Symposium award you must meet the following deadlines:

 The CVSN Stroke Nursing Committee is offering up to four $1,000 travel grants.
 The $1,000 grants are expected to support registration, travel and hotel for the AHA/ASA State-of-the-Science Stroke Nursing Symposium.
 Awardees are encouraged to register for and attend the International Stroke Conference as well, but registration for the ISC is separate and not included as a complimentary item.

 - All applicants for the Travel Grant must be members of the AHA/ASA with affiliation to the CVSN Council at the time of application.
-If you need to become an AHA/ASA Professional Member, you should do so no later than August 14, 2020 for your membership to be processed in time for the application submission deadline.
+If you need to become an AHA/ASA Professional Member, you should do so no later than one week prior to the award submission deadline for your membership to be processed in time.
 Learn more about becoming an AHA member.

 - Each applicant for AHA/ASA council-sponsored awards, regardless of award category, is eligible to receive only one council-sponsored award per AHA/ASA conference per year.
 Applicants must represent nursing, by meeting the following criteria: (1) applicant must be a full-time employee as a registered nurse or nurse practitioner, as noted in the application form and confirmed in the letter of recommendation, and (2) applicant must be involved in the care of patients related to stroke or conduct research related to stroke.